Contents hide

 have-had

-Remember that irregular verbs have their own unique past participle forms that need to be memorized since they do not follow the regular rules.
+Remember that irregular verbs have their own unique past participle forms that need to be memorised since they do not follow the regular rules.

 The formation of the perfect participle in the active voice is as follows: